CSGALS/CSSUniversalMenuAPI/README.md

 - Download `CSSUniversalMenuAPI.zip` and any appropriate compatibility plugin for the third party menu API you want to support.

 > [!WARNING]
-> Do not install the compat plugin alongside the menu plugin it provides compatibility for.
+> Do not install a compat plugin alongside the menu plugin it provides compatibility for.
-> Do not install the compat plugin alongside the driver plugin of the same API.
+> Do not install a compat plugin alongside the driver plugin of the same API.
 >
 > Failure to do so will result in conflicts.
 As an example:
 > **Do not** install `UniversalMenu.Compat.MenuManagerCS2` alongside `MenuManagerCS2`.